 - Cultural Diversity.

-One thing that Singapore does not lack is diversity whether it is culturally and religiously.
+One thing that Singapore does not lack is diversity whether it is culturally or religiously.
 Singapore has an interesting history that is a mixture of Malay, Chinese, Indian, and European influences, which are all interconnected.

 To really get an idea of this, Singapore has four official languages which are English, Tamil, Malay, and Mandarin.
 And they celebrate the national holidays of many different religions.